-- 1. Core Requirements 60 semester hours - a.
-Designated field courses -24 semester hours b.
-Specialization courses -15 semester hours
+1. Core Requirements - 60 semester hours

+a.
+Designated field courses -24 semester hours

 The student must complete courses within the following designated fields.
 Students and their advisors must be careful in developing a student's curriculum to insure that the student completes prerequisite courses early in the degree program, or can demonstrate to faculty in the designated fields that they have equivalent background preparation.